MrLuit/EtherScamDB/README.md

 > node run.js

+The command line should now exit, asking you to update the config.js file with correct values.
+Please use your own API keys.
+When you're done, launch run.js again:

+> node run.js

 Generating should take a couple of minutes the first time or after a clean, but when `cache.json` is already present it should launch instantly.

 ## Flags